lindemer/VEDLIoT/quickstart.md

 It should now be possible to run Vivado from the command line.
 First, run `source /opt/Xilinx/Vivado/2018.2/settings64.sh` (substituting your Vivado version), then run `vivado`.
 Consider adding the first command to your `~/.bashrc`, as it is required by the LiteX build system after every new login.
 The Vivado GUI itself is rarely, if ever, needed when working with LiteX.

 ## LiteX
 [LiteX](https://github.com/enjoy-digital/litex) is an open-source Python-based SoC builder.
+A thorough description and getting started guide is available in that project's own repository.

 ### Setup
-The LiteX setup script will clone several repositories to the current directory, so it is best to create a containing folder (e.g., `mkdir ~/litex`).
-From within that new directory, follow the [quickstart guide](https://github.com/enjoy-digital/litex#quick-start-guide) in the LiteX README.
-The `~/litex` directory should then contain several repositories beginning with `lite*`, which are SoC peripherals, and `pythondata-cpu-*`, which contain third-party RTL source code.
+We recommend following the [quickstart guide](https://github.com/enjoy-digital/litex#quick-start-guide) in the LiteX README.
+The LiteX setup script will clone several repositories to the current directory, so it is best to start with a containing folder (e.g., `mkdir ~/litex`).
+After completing the instructions, the `~/litex` directory should then contain several repositories beginning with `lite*`, which are SoC peripherals, and `pythondata-cpu-*`, which contain third-party RTL source code.
 Test the installation with `lxsim --cpu-type=vexriscv`.
 This should run the LiteX emulator and bring up a BIOS prompt.

 ![LiteX BIOS](litex_bios.png)